 Norton is one of the leaders and developers of the Around-the-World Semester.
-He and his family, wife Erica, son Jack, and daughter Naomi, traveled around the world with the first ATW team in 2010.
-Norton worked with the 2012 ATW team in India and Bolivia.
+He and his family- wife Erica, sons Jack and Sheffield, and daughter Naomi- launched and helped lead ATW teams in 2010, 2012, and 2014.
 Through his work with the ATW semester, Norton has helped to design the Global Cultural Studies Minor and the International Studies Major.

 Some of Dr. Norton’s fondest memories at Concordia are from his years as head coach of the men's and women's tennis teams, 2005-2010.

 Professor Schmidt has over 20 years experience teaching college writing, Romantic and Victorian Literature, and Modern Drama.
-In addition to teaching, Professor Schmidt serves as Lead Faculty for Freshman Writing and advisor for the literary magazine, The Aerie.
-She is also the Director for Concordia's Writing Center.
-Professional memberships include the National Council of Teachers of English, the Conference on College Composition and Communication and The Association of Writers and Writing Programs.
+In addition to teaching, Professor Schmidt serves as lead faculty for Freshman Writing and advisor for the literary magazine, The Aerie.
+She is also the Director for Concordia's Writing Studio.
+Professional memberships include the National Council of Teachers of English, the Conference on College Composition and Communication, and The Association of Writers and Writing Programs.

 Kerri (Thomsen) Tom holds a PhD in English from the University of Massachusetts (1994).
 Her primary interest is the English Renaissance, and she has published articles on Shakespeare, Spenser, and Milton.
 More recently, she contributed a chapter to The Idea and Practice of a Christian University: A Lutheran Approach, entitled, “Mirror, Imagination, and Creation: A Lutheran Approach to Literature” (CPH, 2015).